-After reaching maximum speed by fully opening the throttle grip, turn the throttle back so it is 3/4 open.
+After reaching maximum speed by fully opening the throttle grip, turn the throttle back so it is /4 open.
 This will barely reduce the speed, but fuel consumption will be considerably lower.

 - Only accelerate up to a speed suitable for the road surface and weather conditions.
-Particularly in bends, do not shift, and accelerate very carefully. - Brake if necessary and close the throttle at the same time in order to shift down. - Pull clutch lever and shift into a lower gear, release the clutch lever slowly, and open the throttle or shift again. - If the engine stalls (e.g., at a crossroads), just pull clutch lever and press the start button/emergency OFF switch into the lower position ^3.
+Particularly in bends, do not shift, and accelerate very carefully. - Brake if necessary and close the throttle at the same time in order to shift down. - Pull clutch lever and shift into a lower gear, release the clutch lever slowly, and open the throttle or shift again. - If the engine stalls (e.g., at a crossroads), just pull clutch lever and press the start button/emergency OFF switch into the lower position 3.
 The transmission must not be shifted into neutral. - Switch off the engine if running at idle speed or stationary for a long time. - If the oil pressure warning lamp lights up during a trip, stop immediately and switch off the engine.
-Contact an authorized KTM workshop. - If the malfunction indicator lamp lights up during a trip, please contact an authorized KTM workshop as soon as possihle - If the general warning lamp lights up during a trip, the display shows a message.
+Contact an authorized KTM workshop. - If the malfunction indicator lamp lights up during a trip, please contact an authorized KTM workshop as soon as possible.